Baaitn/Eventlogger-for-ownCloud/README.md

     phpunit -c phpunit.xml

 ## Adding additional actions/events
-To add logging of additional actions you connect the hook in appinfo/app.php and provide a handler in lib/hooks.php.
+To add logging of additional actions you connect the hook in **appinfo/app.php** and provide a handler in **lib/hooks.php**.
-You also need to add html to enable and disable the logging of your action to templates/admin.settings.php.
+You also need to add html to enable and disable the logging of your action to **templates/admin.settings.php**.

 Data is taken from this template when saving any changes to the adminsettings.
 Note that without adding your new action somehow to $events they will not get displayed or logged.
-The easiest way to do this is to delete the current stored $events setting from oc_appconfig in the database and change $defaultevents in both lib/hooks.php and settings.admin.php so it includes your new action.
+The easiest way to do this is to delete the current stored $events setting from oc_appconfig in the database and change $defaultevents in both **lib/hooks.php** and **settings.admin.php** so it includes your new action.